kamilkisiela/bob/.changeset/angry-cooks-sneeze.md

 ---
-'bob-the-bundler': minor
+'bob-the-bundler': major
 ---

-Breaking change but only for GraphQL Hive.
-Removes "runify" command
+Breaking change but only for GraphQL Hive (and n1ru4l).
+Removes "runify" command.